fri-datascience/course_pou/docs/index.md

 # Preface {-}

-These are the course notes for the Principles of uncertainty course of the Data Science Master's at University of Ljubljana, Faculty of computer and information science.
+These are the exercises for the Principles of uncertainty course of the Data Science Master's at University of Ljubljana, Faculty of computer and information science.